cefn/watchable/packages/nevermore/README.md

 ## What is nevermore?

-The `nevermore` scheduler can wrap your async functions introducing rate-limiting, concurrency control, timeout, retry, backoff, without changing their signature or implementation.
+The `nevermore` scheduler adds rate-limiting, concurrency control, timeout, retry and backoff to your async functions without changing their signature or implementation.

-It also provides a batch API with backpressure to regulate the flow of tasks in potentially infinite offline processes, limiting the growth of memory in your app.

-The execution of Jobs is controlled through composable scheduling primitives known as strategies.
-Multiple strategies are already implemented as individual composable blocks which can be freely combined.
-You can further extend nevermore by writing your own strategies.

 ## Usage

-You can select strategies by passing option values to one of the two core nevermore APIs.
-The example below uses the executor API to wrap a vanilla async function...
+Define limits by passing option values to one of the two core nevermore APIs.
+The example below uses the executor API to wrap your own vanilla async function...

 ```ts